psu13/mutable-hakyll/posts/least-favorite-artifact.md

 > <a href="../images/IMG_9760_jpg.jpg">
 <img src="../images/IMG_9760_jpg-small.jpg" width=400></a>

 OK.
-With that out of the way here are all the ones that suck:
+With that out of the way here are all the ones that suck.

 #### Jewel Boxes